 Is the Kalepa Ridge Trail legal?

-The Kalepa Ridge Trail is technically not legal, though it also is not illegal.
+To the best of our knowledge, the Kalepa Ridge Trail is technically not legal, though it also is not illegal.
 It is listed as an open trail.
 However, upon arrival you will discover signage indicating the trail is closed… so which is it?

 To be honest, finding a straight answer on this is hard.
 What is important is that fines and punishment are rarely, if ever, issued.
 The state of Hawaii has been forced to close many Kauai hikes and trails due to liability and legal issues, as well as maintenance costs, but most of these are not policed.